Process-Driven Autoformalization in Lean 4: Related Work

-\textbf{Process and Outcome Supervision } Recent efforts have focused on enhancing the mathematical reasoning capabilities of LLMs via verifiers to select the best answer from multiple candidates.
+\textbf{Process and Outcome Supervision } Recent efforts explore enhancing the reasoning capabilities of LLMs by using verifiers to select the best answer from multiple candidates.
 There are two main types of verifiers: the Outcome-Supervised Verifier (OSV) and the Process-Supervised Verifier (PSV).
-The OSV is supervised with a signal based on the final answer~\citep{CobbeGSM8k2021, YuOVM2023}, while the PSV is with detailed feedback which requires evaluating individual reasoning steps~\citep{UesatoProcess2022, LiStepAware2023, LightmanStep2023, MaRewardStep2023}.
-Despite the time-consuming annotation cost, the PSV offers several advantages that make it preferable to the OSV.
-It can provide fine-grained feedback by pinpointing the location of errors, which is valuable for reinforcement learning and automatic correction~\citep{LightmanStep2023, WuGrained2023}.
-To alleviate the extensive human annotation, recent approaches~\citep{WangShepherd2023,WangMiPS2024} propose a machine annotation framework using Monte Carlo Tree Search~\citep{Coulom06,SilverHMGSDSAPL16}.
-This annotation process demands a lot of computing resources, potentially imposing a limitation on the usage.
-Our method leverages formal languages that can naturally provide precise feedback on the reasoning process, enabling automatic process annotation without substantial human or machine annotation costs.
+OSV is supervised with a signal based on the final answer~\citep{CobbeGSM8k2021, YuOVM2023}, while PSV is with detailed feedback which requires evaluating individual reasoning steps~\citep{UesatoProcess2022, LiStepAware2023, LightmanStep2023, MaRewardStep2023}.
+Despite the time-consuming annotation cost, PSV offers several advantages that make it preferable to OSV.
+PSV can provide fine-grained feedback by pinpointing the location of errors, which is valuable for reinforcement learning and automatic correction~\citep{LightmanStep2023, WuGrained2023}.
+To alleviate the extensive human annotation, recent efforts~\citep{WangShepherd2023,WangMiPS2024} propose a machine annotation framework using Monte Carlo Tree Search~\citep{Coulom06,SilverHMGSDSAPL16}.
+This annotation process demands a lot of computing resources, potentially imposing a limitation on the usage. \method leverages formal languages that can naturally provide precise feedback on the reasoning process, enabling automatic process annotation without substantial human or machine annotation costs.

-\section{\name: Dataset Construction}
+\section{\dataset: Dataset Construction}

-The rapid development of Lean 4~\citep{LeonardoLean42021}, a powerful formal language with significant advancements over its predecessor, Lean 3~\citep{Leonardo2015lean}, has created a pressing need for a dedicated benchmark to evaluate autoformalization capabilities within this new environment.
-Existing dataset MMA~\citep{JiangMMA2023} primarily focuses on translating questions to statements, neglecting the crucial step of translating informal solutions to proofs.
-This limitation hinders the ability to leverage the full feedback from the Lean 4 compiler, which can check syntax and verify reasoning within proofs.

-To address this gap, we introduce \name specifically designed to evaluate the full autoformalization process. \name goes beyond statement translation by encompassing questions, answers, formal statements, and proofs.
-This comprehensive approach allows for a more accurate assessment of an LLM's ability to understand the syntax of Lean 4 and reason logically within the language's framework.
-In this section, we will introduce how to create a high-quality parallel corpus (Section~\ref{ssec-info}), guarantee the quality (Section~\ref{ssec-cura}), and split the data (Section~\ref{ssec-split}).